 The Honor Card The Honor Card program is an annual campaign to raise awareness and funds to meet the needs of the homeless.
 During the holiday season, Honor Cards are available for a minimum donation of $5 each.
 Individuals who purchase Honor Cards send them to friends and family, indicating that they have been honored by a donation to a local outreach agency.
 All proceeds go directly to each participating agency.

 Personally touched by the needs of the homeless, Bill has been an advocate, donating his artistic skills and publishing gifts to make The Honor Card program one of the most well run and leveraged charitable programs in the country.
 Within each beautiful painting is the subtle image and story of the needy.
-As The Honor Card program reaches its 30th anniversary, more than $7,000,000 has been raised to support homeless agencies in thirteen cities across North Carolina.
+As The Honor Card program reaches its 32nd anniversary, nearly $8,000,000 has been raised to support homeless agencies in thirteen cities across North Carolina.

 Friends House Ministry, GreensboroEach Wednesday morning you will find Bill beside friends and students as this army of volunteers provide a hearty breakfast to those less fortunate.
 Coupled with this outstanding breakfast to warm the body is a message to feed the soul.
 Words of hope, inspiration and grace are provided through God’s word.
 Each week Friends House Ministry feeds over 400 needy and homeless individuals.